 David E. Ost

-David Ost, MD, MPH, is Professor of Medicine at the University of Texas M. D. Anderson Cancer Center, Department of Pulmonary Medicine, USA.
+David E. Ost, MD, MPH is Professor of Medicine at The University of Texas M. D. Anderson Cancer Center, Department of Pulmonary Medicine, USA.
 Dr Ost is a Fellow of the American College of Chest Physicians and the American College of Physicians and has served on the board of directors of the American Association of Bronchology and Interventional Pulmonology.

-Dr Ost is currently on the editorial boards of the Journal of Bronchology and Interventional Pulmonology.
+Dr Ost is currently editor of the Journal of Bronchology and Interventional Pulmonology.
 He is a reviewer for many journals including Annals of Internal Medicine, the American Journal of Respiratory and Critical Care Medicine, Chest and the Journal of the American Medical Association.
 Dr Ost has authored over 100 manuscripts and book chapters on such topics as interventional pulmonology, lung cancer, pulmonary embolism, and ventilator associated pneumonia.

 Dr Ost received his medical degree from the Thomas Jefferson University, Jefferson Medical College in Philadelphia, USA.
 He completed his internship and residency in internal medicine at Northwestern University in Chicago, USA.
 Additionally, Dr Ost was a fellow in pulmonary and critical care diseases at Northwestern.
 He received his Masters in Public Health from Harvard University, USA with a focus in quantitative methods.